-A race condition is a type of software defect that occurs when separate threads interact in an unforeseen way and disrupt the expected timing and ordering of operations.
+A race condition is a type of software defect that occurs when separate threads interact in an unforeseen way and disrupt the expected timing and order of operations.

-An example is where two threads try to change shared data at the same time, leading to unpredictable system behavior.
-That is, multiple threads are in a race and different threads might win the race depending on nondeterministic events.
+An example is where two threads try to change shared data at the same time, leading to unpredictable system behaviour.
+That is, multiple threads are in a race and different threads might win the race depending on non-deterministic events.

 The hard way to find and fix concurrency defects

 If you have a defective multithreaded program, your starting point is likely to be the program entering a confused state or just crashing.
 From this starting point, you might find yourself following the steps below to find the cause of a concurrency defect and correct it: